LogicalTrust/minerva_lib/README.md

 Q: When are you going to implement more features (like coverage)?

 A: We don't know.
-For sure You'll do it first on your own!
+For sure you'll do it first on your own!

 ## reading material